 Programmes may involve excursions, field trips, or other periods of study or activity away from the Institute (some of which may be residential trips).
-Subject of discharging the Institute's duties under Health and Safety legislation, the Institute is not able to take any additional responsibility for a student who is under the age of 18 years in relation to such activities.
-This should include a risk assessment which should consider how the risks identified can be minimised.
-Completed risk assessments should then be made available to all staff and support workers involved in the activity.
+Subject to discharging the Institute's duties under Health and Safety legislation, the Institute is not able to take any additional responsibility for a student who is under the age of 18 years in relation to such activities.
+This should include a risk assessment.
 Overnight learning or outreach activities or international travel as part of any programme will not be permitted for students under 18.
-For Adults at risk, overnight or overseas travel will be risk assessed, and a decision made by the DSL and IMB.